SAP-samples/btp-developer-guide-cap/documentation/remote-service/mission-prerequisites/mock-kyma.md

 # Systems and Accounts

-* Install a mock server by completing this [tutorial](./../install-mock-server/README.md).
+* Install a mock server by completing this [tutorial](./../install-mock-server/install-mock-server-kyma.md).
-* For the mock server, you would need 256MB of Cloud Foundry runtime.